-In this case I was compiling libffi on my OSX 10.10 system without knowing that other Apps were linking to it - especially Adobe Acrobat Reader (but it seems as Skype is also depending on it).
-Unfortunately it is linking to a 32bit version of that library and thus crashing on startup (though the screenshot is actually from after I deleted the library out of frustration).
+In this case I was compiling libffi on my OSX 10.10 system without knowing that other Apps were linking to it – especially Adobe Acrobat Reader (but it seems as Skype is also depending on it).
+Unfortunately it is linking to a 32bit version of that library and thus crashing on startup.

 Libffi is distributed by Apple/OSX directly, so it won't help to re-install Adobe Acrobat Reader or Skype, instead you will just have to recompile it!